Regenerative medicine

 Let’s talk it over !

-FlashRNA® is a non-integrative viral RNA delivery system allowing transient, efficient and safe gene expression which marks a significant milestone in the field of gene and cell therapy.
+FlashRNA® is a RNA delivery system allowing transient, efficient and safe gene expression which marks a significant milestone in the field of gene and cell therapy.
 Its non-toxic, non-immunogenic nature, high cellular uptake, and ability to transduce various RNAs showcase its value.
 This versatile technology, compliant with Good Manufacturing Practices (cGMPs), creates new therapeutic possibilities with enhanced safety features.

 Recent advances in gene and cell therapy highlight the complex challenge of delivering therapeutic agents tailored to specific diseases.
 While DNA-based therapies have gained notoriety (ILV & AAV administration), the focus is now shifting to RNA-based therapies as a versatile alternative, that can target undruggable pathways(1).
 RNA therapeutics are a rapidly expanding class of medicines that will change the standard of care for many diseases and bring personalized medicine up to date.
 It is a disruptive therapeutic technology.
 This shift is driven by the need for a universal delivery tool that can be used for a wide range of applications while minimising risks, particularly genotoxicity.
 RNA-based therapies thus offer the flexibility required to target specific therapeutic applications requiring transient expression, whether for gene modification, regenerative medicine or immuno-oncology.
 This field of application encompasses triggering cellular processes, modifying genetic sequences or directing cells along specific differentiation pathways.
 Once optimised, these genetically modified cells become effective medicines, illustrating an innovative approach in the landscape of next-generation 2.0 therapies(2).